informatix8/access-dropdown/README.md

 # Access Dropdown

+Auto-positioning accessible dropdown.

+Examples and the API are in the [documentation](https://access-dropdown.com/).

 ## Features
-- Autopositioning with requestAnimationFrame: the dropdown always stays on screen
+- Auto-positioning with `requestAnimationFrame`: the dropdown tries to stay on screen
 - Click outside to dismiss
 - Press `Esc` to dismiss
 - Click the `X` to dismiss on small screens